nebhale/git-pivotal-tracker-integration/README.md

 Enter branch name (12345678-<branch-name>):
 ```

-The value entered here will be prepended with the story id such that the branch name is `<story-id>-<branch-name>`.
+The truncated name will be prepended with the story id such that the branch name is `<story-id>-<branch-name>`.
 This branch is then created and checked out.

 If it doesn't exist already, a `prepare-commit-msg` commit hook is added to your repository.
 This commit hook augments the existing commit messsage pattern by appending the story id to the message automatically.